davidseve/cloud-native-deployment-strategies/blue-green-argo-rollouts/README.md

 If you want to know more about Blue/Green deployment please read [**Blue/Green Deployment**](https://github.com/davidseve/cloud-native-deployment-strategies/tree/main/blue-green-pipeline#bluegreen-deployment)

-Let's start with some theory...after it we will have the **hands on example**.
+Let's start with some theory...after it, we will have the **hands-on example**.
 ## Shop application

 We are going to use very simple applications to test Blue/Green deployment.
 We have created two Quarkus applications `Products` and `Discounts`